maxnd/mxMarkEdit/README.md

 The `Show words recurrence form` menu item opens a form with the list of all the words used in the current document, excluded the possible YAML headings (`title:`, `author:` etc.), and their recurrence, that is how many times they appear in the document.
 By default, the list is sorted by recurrence, but it’s possible to click on the radio item `Sort by words`, at the right bottom, to sort the list by name.
 Below the grid there is a field in which it’s possible to type the words that should not be considered, like articles, separated by commas.
 These words are automatically sorted.
 Below this field, there are some buttons to include the word selected in the grid within the words to skip, to update the results after having changed the words to skip, to copy in the clipboard the content of the grid and to close the form.

-The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, color and size and the line spacing, greatly improving the performance of the app with very large documents.
-In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, just activating automatically this functionality.
+The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, its color, size and line spacing, greatly improving the performance of the app with very large documents.
+In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, that is just activating automatically this functionality.

 The `Tools - Optimize presentation...` menu item creates a copy of the current presentation optimized to be shown with mxMarkEdit, and saves it with the name of the file in use plus ` - mxMarkEdit` addition.
 Basically, the various items of first level are separated by an empty paragraph, and the repeated titles of the slides are removed.

-The `Tools - Convert with Pandoc` menu item
+The `Tools - Convert with Pandoc` menu item converts the current document and its possible tables into another format specified in the options of the software.
+The converted file is created in the same folder of the current document.

 The `Tools - Open another window` menu item opens another instance of the software if the app is located in the `Applications` directory.

-The `Tools - Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark glass.
+The `Tools - Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark or clear glass, according to the mode in use.
 This functionality is just for aesthetic reasons.

 The `Tools - Options` menu item opens the options of the app, where are specified